delta6626/midnighthours/README.md

 ## How to Contribute

-First off, thanks for taking the time to contribute! ❤️
+First off, thanks for taking the time to contribute! ❤️ You can contribute by:

 - **Adding New Stories**: Share your favorite scary story to grow the database.
 - **Improving the Code**: Fix bugs, suggest new features, or optimize the project.